Key information sources and techniques for a credentials check: Internet Scambusters #446

 So, for instance, you can run a credentials check on a realtor through the National Association of Realtors or a physician through the Federation Credentials Verification Service (registration required).

 This is a service of the Federation of State Medical Boards.
 In fact, you can check doctors' credentials in even more detail.
-For $10 you can buy a full profile through the Federation's DocInfo service.

 The key technique here is to use the power of the Internet by using a search engine like Google and simply keying in the name of the profession followed by the words "credentials check."